 Additionally, driving behaviors and visibility degrade once the sun sets, such as driver exhaustion and tendencies to speed, and depth perception is substantially reduced when it’s needed most during commute traffic in low light.
 It also goes without saying that car break-ins increase under the cover of night.

 Having a dash cam capable of capturing an accident or a suspect in minimal light is a vital feature that should not be ignored when choosing a device.
-Don't take our word for it, have a look at these statistics regarding nighttime accidents.
+(Read more on nighttime incidents).

 Getting the Whole Picture